credfeto/action-yaml-format/README.md

 * Converts tabs to spaces

 ## How to use it?
-This is a Github action, so it has to be added to a github workflow.
+This is a GitHub action, so it has to be added to a GitHub workflow.

-A simple example of running this action on all pushes to the repository would be add a `reformatsql.yml` file under `.github/workflows` with the following content
+A simple example of running this action on all pushes to the repository would be to add a `reformatyaml.yml` file under `.github/workflows` with the following content
 ```yaml
 on: [push]